Your plan was great. The campsite is just where you hoped it would be. Time to pitch that tent and enjoy time with friends.

 A few state and national parks now require campers to use a bear-resistant canister.
 These are round and plastic with a large screw top.

-The one pictured below, the BV450, can fit inside of most packs.
-It also makes for a great seat at the campsite.
+The BV450 can fit inside of most packs.
+It also makes for a great camp stool.

 Let's all eat dinner together